The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: The Traveling Observer Model

-Importantly, for any two prediction problems $(V_\text{obs}, V_\text{tar})$, $(V'_\text{obs}, V'_\text{tar})$, their prediction functions differ only in their $\mathbf{z}$'s, which enforces the constraint that functionality is otherwise completely shared across the models.
+Importantly, for any two tasks $(\x_t, \y_t), (\x_{t'}, \y_{t'})$, their prediction functions (Eq.~\ref{eq:upm}) differ only in their $\mathbf{z}$'s, which enforces the constraint that functionality is otherwise completely shared across the models.
 One can view $\Omega$ as a \emph{traveling observer}, who visits several locations in the $C$-dimensional variable space, takes measurements at those locations, and uses this information to make predictions of values at other locations.

 To make $\Omega$ concrete, it must be a function that can be applied to any number of variables, can fit any set of prediction problems, and is invariant to variable ordering, since we cannot in general assume that a meaningful order exists.
 These requirements lead to the following decomposition: